3 Effective Dog Hip Dysplasia Treatment Options

 It’s always good to consider a natural angle for your pup in complement to other therapies.
 And one natural treatment for HD?
 Supplements for dog hip dysplasia, of course!

-In supplements containing glucosamine and chondroitin like Intgeicare’s TRI-ACTA for pets, cartilage care and restoration can be offered to your pup in a simple, easy-to-serve daily dose.
+In supplements containing glucosamine and chondroitin like in TRI-ACTA, cartilage care and restoration can be offered to your pup in a simple, easy-to-serve daily dose.
+The addition of hyaluronic acid in our extra-strength H.A. product increases the viscosity of synovial fluid in the joints, allowing for easier movement.
 This is equally important for young dogs and those who are further into their journey with dog arthritis and hip dysplasia as it can treat symptoms and prevent further damage.

 Q&A